California Institute of Technology: Research

 Caltech partnered with UCLA to establish a Joint Center for Translational Medicine (UCLA-Caltech JCTM), which conducts experimental research into clinical applications, including the diagnosis and treatment of diseases such as cancer.
+In 1997, Caltech partnered with UCLA to train physician-scientists.

 Caltech operates several TCCON stations as part of an international collaborative effort of measuring greenhouse gases globally.
 One station is on campus.

 Undergraduates at Caltech are also encouraged to participate in research.
 About 80% of the class of 2010 did research through the annual Summer Undergraduate Research Fellowships (SURF) program at least once during their stay, and many continued during the school year.
 Students write and submit SURF proposals for research projects in collaboration with professors, and about 70 percent of applicants are awarded SURFs.
 The program is open to both Caltech and non-Caltech undergraduate students.
 It serves as preparation for graduate school and helps to explain why Caltech has the highest percentage of alumni who go on to receive a PhD of all the major universities.

 The licensing and transferring of technology to the commercial sector is managed by the Office of Technology Transfer (OTT).
 OTT protects and manages the intellectual property developed by faculty members, students, other researchers, and JPL technologists.
 Caltech receives more invention disclosures per faculty member than any other university in the nation.
 As of 2008, 1891 patents were granted to Caltech researchers since 1969.